How to Get Rid of Lice Fast

 This treatment option is often more acceptable to boys than girls, but should not be considered necessary if the child does not want his or her head shaved.
 While head lice are not a sign of poor hygiene, an infestation can be embarrassing.
 The long-term effect of shaving a patient’s hair against their wishes is often worse than an evening or two of discrete, at-home lice treatment.

-One reason why head lice are sometimes difficult to treat has to do with their life cycle.
-While it may seem like a boring biology lesson, understanding that life cycle will help you get rid of head lice more effectively.
+One reason why head lice are sometimes difficult to treat has to do with the lice life cycle.
+While it may seem like a boring biology lesson, understanding the lice life cycle will help you get rid of head lice more effectively.

 There are three stages of life that a head louse progresses through: